LukasSterckx/Infoworks-ICM/README.md

 The following scripts were written as part of a project which aimed to size blue green measures--more specifically depaving and decoupling--to reduce combined sewer overflow (CSO) frequencies.
 The project used an Infoworks ICM database of the sewer network.
+Scripts 1-3 and 6 are run in Infoworks ICM using the Ruby API.
+Scripts 4 and 5 are run using python (e.g. sypder).
 The following steps were carried out to map the sewer system:

 1) Make a csv file with the CSO node IDs and custom labels